 Every designer has its tells – little tricks and minor details that will indicate whether or not the handbag is authentic.
 Some lines within each brand will have even more specific focal points to analyze.
 Ultimately, the best way to guarantee authenticity is to buy from a trusted reseller with a product guarantee, but educating yourself prior to purchase is always a good idea.

 Prada, the long standing Italian luxury fashion house, is famed for posh designs blending clean lines with edgy details and unexpected textiles.
 The Prada name commands fashion respect with its supreme construction – one of the easiest giveaways of an inauthentic Prada will be poor construction.
 For a more detailed consideration into whether or not your handbag is real, check out our detailed rundown below.
+And if you're looking for a professional assessment, try our Canadian handbag authentication service.

 As mentioned above, a Prada bag will always look worthy of the Prada name.
 The stitching should be consistent throughout, the color should be even without patches (excluding wear that comes over time), and the overall feeling should be premium.